John A. Floersh: Episcopal ministry

 On February 6, 1923, Floersh was appointed coadjutor bishop of the Diocese of Louisville, Kentucky, and titular bishop of Lycopolis by Pope Pius XI.
 He received his episcopal consecration on the following April 8 from Archbishop Bonzano, with Archbishop Francesco Marchetti Selvaggiani and Bishop Michele Cerrati serving as co-consecrators.
 Following the retirement of Bishop Denis O'Donaghue, Floersh succeeded him as Bishop of Louisville on July 26, 1924.
 When the Diocese of Louisville was elevated to the rank of an archdiocese on December 10, 1937, Floersh became its first Archbishop.

-During his tenure, he greatly increased the number of parishes, schools, and other institutions.
+During his tenure, Floersh greatly increased the number of parishes, schools, and other institutions.
 He established Bellarmine University, Catholic Charities, annual Corpus Christi processions, and St. Thomas Seminary (which was open from 1952 to 1970).
 In 1941, he criticized The Courier-Journal for featuring a full-page advertisement for birth control.
 He also called on Kentucky Catholics to support the civil rights movement.
-Between 1962 and 1965, he attended all four sessions of the Second Vatican Council, where he was the 21st ranking bishop.
+Despite this public support, he was held responsible for the refusal to admit a young black student to the local minor seminary on the basis of his race.
+The young man, Boniface Hardin, went on to become a Benedictine monk, priest and civil rights leader.
+Between 1962 and 1965, Foersh attended all four sessions of the Second Vatican Council, where he was the 21st-ranking bishop in terms of seniority.